saikrishnavadali05/SSSSO-RR-District-Skill-Development-Training/May-2025-Batch-Ladies-Resumes/readme.md

 (* README.md *)
-Please add your resumes here
+Please add your resumes in this folder